Thaumatized/Bogosort-Collection/README.md

 - JS
 	- No command line, can use included html
 	- todo:
-		- All code lol
+		- Timing
-		- included html
+		- improve included html